Optimal stable Ornstein-Uhlenbeck regression: Asymptotically efficient estimator

-Although the tightness \eqref{tes0_rate} is sufficient for our purpose, it is possible to prove that the LAD estimator $(\les^0,\mes^0)$ is asymptotically mixed-normally distributed.
-Recall the stochastic expansion \eqref{lem_nearness}: $\hat{v}_{n}:=\Gam_{0}^{-1}\D_{n}^0 + o_{u,p}(1)$.
-To identify the asymptotic distribution of $(\D_{n}^0,\Gam_{0})$, we apply the weak limit theorem for stochastic integrals: we refer the reader to \cite[VI.6]{JacShi03} for a detailed account of the limit theorems as well as the standard notation used below.
+It remains to look at $\D_{0,n}$.
+The mere convergence in distribution is not suitable for the purpose since the matrix $\Gam_0$ is random.
+We will apply the weak limit theorem for stochastic integrals: we refer the reader to \cite[VI.6]{JacShi03} for a detailed account of the limit theorems as well as the standard notation used below.

-Let us set $T=1$ without loss of generality.
-We first look at the partial sum process

-We have $\E\{\mathrm{sgn}(\ep_{j})\}=0$ and $\E\{\mathrm{sgn}(\ep_{j})^{2}\}=1$, hence we can apply \cite[Lemma 4.3]{Jac07} to derive $S^{n}\scl w'$ in $\mbbd(\mbbr)$ (the Skorokhod space of $\mbbr$-valued functions, equipped with the Skorokhod topology), where $w'=(w')_{t\in[0,1]}$ denotes a standard Wiener process defined on an extended probability space and independent of $\mcf$.
-Here the symbol $\scl$ denotes the ($\mcf$-)stable convergence in law, which is strictly stronger than the mere weak convergence and in particular implies the joint weak convergence: